brunokoga/pathfinder-markdown/prd_markdown/ultimateCampaign/kingdomsAndWar/kingdomTurnSequence.md

 | Mountains | 3 days | 4 months | 12 BP | — | 4 BP |
 | Plains | 1 day | Immediate | 1 BP | 2 BP | 1 BP |
 | Water | 2 days | — | — | — | — |
-<tfoot><tr><td colspan="6">
-<sup>1</sup> Exploration time represents how many days a typical scouting party requires to explore a hex of this type.
-These times assume a party speed of 30 feet.
-For parties with different speeds, see <a href="/pathfinderRPG/prd/ultimateCampaign/campaignSystems/exploration.html#_table-exploration-time">Exploration Time (1 Hex)</a>.
-Treat Cavern as Mountain and Jungle as Marsh for exploration time.
-Do not adjust the speed for Water hexes; it's assumed that the party is already using a boat or other watercraft to explore.<br>
-<sup>2</sup> Preparation time represents the months of labor (beginning with the current turn) required to prepare the hex for settlement.
-Construction of buildings can begin in the current month for settlements built on plains.<br>
-<sup>3</sup> Preparation cost represents the BP cost to clear a hex of this type in preparation for founding a settlement.<br>
-<sup>4</sup> Farm cost represents the BP cost to cultivate a hex for farming.
-A Farm must be within or adjacent to a hex containing a river, lake, swamp, or Canal, or adjacent to at least 2 hexes that already contain Farms.<br>
-<sup>5</sup> Road cost represents the BP cost to establish a Road that crosses a hex and connects to all adjacent hexes.
-The cost to build a Road doubles if the hex contains rivers.
-A kingdom with a Size of 26 or greater can build a Highway (or upgrade a Road to a Highway).<br>
-<sup>6</sup> If the hex contains any rivers, double the listed cost to reflect the need to build bridges.<br>
-<sup>7</sup> This is a large system of caves and underground passages and can be found in any terrain type except Marsh.
-It functions as an additional hex that exists underground, below the surface hex.<br>
-<sup>8</sup> Treat this as the adjacent land terrain type for all purposes.</td></tr></tfoot>

 ## Magic Items in Settlements